jeremymtan/chatgpt_appengine/README.md

-# Slackbot deployed with GAE generated from CHATGPT
+# Slackbot deployed with GAE generated from ChatGPT
 ## Functionality and explanation
 - Needed to understand how to migrate slackbot from VM to GAE
 - Provides simple functions to understand how to use Firstore, GAE, and Bolt with Python together